The Big Ride (The Boys episode): Writing

 The episode introduces a new character from the comics known as Stormfront as a new member of the Seven.
 However, the character was gender-swapped for the television adaptation, which diverges from the comics where the character is male, though both versions of the character keep their ideologies.
 Kripke revealed that he changed Stormfront's gender as a way to hurt the Seven's leader Homelander by becoming his worst nightmare: someone who could threaten his position and steal his spotlight as a strong woman who is not afraid of him in a way to make the latter's even more insecure of himself, something that the male version of the former's would not be able to accomplish enough.
 Another reason why Kripke made the change was to encapsulate how people like her manage to spread messages through social media by appearing to be attractive, disrupters or free-thinkers who attract a younger generation and slowly start to spread their ideas while the audience may not realize this immediately, thus also making Stormfront an expert concerning handle social media thus making her a modern villain.

 Another major change from the comics for the television adaptation was the fate of CIA director Susan Raynor, who is the character with the most similarities to the comics.
 In the comics, the character maintains a sexual relationship with Billy Butcher despite actually despising him, while her television counterpart is no longer in a relationship with the latter and moved on from it by the time the series takes place.
 While her comic counterpart is kept alive till the end of the comics, her television counterpart is killed by a mysterious Supe killer known as the "Head Popper", as a way to introduce the mystery over the identity of the latter as a secondary storyline in order to use it for further seasons of the series.

 Casting

-The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Klara Risinger / Stormfront.
+The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge Les Saintes / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Clara Vought / Stormfront.
 Also starring are Giancarlo Esposito as Stan Edgar, Jennifer Esposito as Susan Raynor, Shantel VanSanten as Becca Butcher, Langston Kerman as Eagle the Archer, Jessica Hecht as Carol Manheim, Abraham Lim as Skinny Man, Jordana Lajoie as Cherie, David W. Thompson as Gecko, Claudia Doumit as Victoria Neuman, Jim Beaver as Robert Singer, and Chris Hansen as Himself.